maxxiimo/the-front-end-manifesto/chp6-responsive-web-design.md

 Flexible Media
 --------------

-Now that we have a flexible grid system and understand media queries, it's time to look at the final ingredient in RWD; flexible media.
+Now that we have a flexible grid system and understand media queries, it's time to look at the final ingredient in RWD: Flexible Media.
 Why flexible media?
 Imagine loading a 600 pixel wide image into a 320 pixel wide screen.
-It just doesn't make any sense?
+What would happen?

 Here's a practical example.
 Using breakpoints the following image looks fine on a desktop:
 <br>